ashuid1/YouTube_Scrapping/README.md

 And many more things we can do by using this project like 👍👍👍👍 On the basis of the comments we can do symmetric analyse and also can able to know the behaviour of different customers.
-For creating the Project there are lots of libraries are used and it will help me to watch the videoes without any add 😂😂😂😂
+For creating the Project there are lots of libraries are used and it will help me to watch the videoes without any add 😂😂😂😂 I just posted the file of data how to save it into the csv file because save the data into readable formate is also so important task.